DJDlauzy/Smooth-Scroll/README.md

 Smooth Scroll Anchor Links
 A simple JavaScript script to enable smooth scrolling for anchor links on any webpage.
-Made by Djay :3 Features

 Smooth scrolling for all <a> tags with # hrefs.
 Configurable scroll offset (e.g., to account for fixed headers).